Tom Brady gets roasted by Rob Gronkowski, Kim Kardashian and more in Netflix’s ‘The Greatest Roast of All Time’ | KRDO

 (CNN) — Tom Brady took some major hits by his former teammates, comedians and even Kim Kardashian during Netflix’s “The Greatest Roast of All Time” on Sunday.

-Comedian and notorious “Roastmaster General” Jeff Ross served as a producer and kicked off the event, quipping that Brady is as an example to future generations that “if you work hard, eat right, film the other team’s practices, deflate the balls and have the NFL make new rules just for you, then you, too, can be the third most famous guy in a Dunkin Donuts commercial.”
+Comedian and notorious “Roastmaster General” Jeff Ross served as a producer and kicked off the event, quipping Brady is an example to future generations that “if you work hard, eat right, film the other team’s practices, deflate the balls and have the NFL make new rules just for you, then you, too, can be the third most famous guy in a Dunkin’ Donuts commercial.”

 In a surprise appearance, Kardashian took to the dais to tease Brady about speculation the two briefly dated last year.